Personal Safety Requirements

 If any student reports a positive test or displays COVID-19 symptoms, faculty/staff are permitted to deny the student entry into the lab for completion of work.
 Should a student be unable to complete lab work due to COVID-19, faculty should work with the student to provide extensions on assignments.

-Social distancing of at least six feet is required in all classrooms, labs, shared offices, common spaces and other locations.
-Spaces have been modified to ensure this is followed, including removal or storage of furnishings.
+Social distancing of at least three feet is recommended in all classrooms, labs, shared offices, common spaces and other locations.
+Spaces may have been modified to ensure this is followed, including removal or storage of furnishings.

 Signage has been posted at all facilities in the common areas such as bathrooms, cafes, lecture halls, classrooms, entrances, etc.